faisalrahman36/Solidity_Programming_Workshop/README.md

 Solidity Workshop conducted at Karachi Institute of Technology and Entrepreneurship (KITE) on 29th October 2021.
 Instructor: Syed Faisal ur Rahman

+You can run these codes using Remix: https://remix.ethereum.org/.

+Just clone the repo or download the files from this repo and load these code files into your workspace.

 Readings and references for the code examples and related theory:

 https://www.tutorialspoint.com/solidity/index.htm